-Addressing the emergency shelter and transitional housing needs of homeless persons

-Shelter placements and assistance with emergency housing needs are provided at the Department of Social Services (DSS) under the auspices of the OHCD.
-Eligible individuals and families can, on an emergency, temporary basis be assisted with shelter and other items of need to help them meet their emergency and move as quickly as possible to a stable self-sufficient role in the community.
+Addressing the emergency shelter and transitional housing needs of homeless persons emergency, temporary basis be assisted with shelter and other items of need to help them meet their emergency and move as quickly as possible to a stable self-sufficient role in the community.
 Working with LICH and OHCD, DSS has leveraged funds to provide a case manager to assist the homeless in locating transitional housing.
 More importantly, the caseworker monitors cases and links the consumers to resources in the community ensuring they don't relapse into homelessness.